photo by Dawn Photo

 If you regularly get your tarot cards read, you may know of someone local who is offering these services for free!
 There are also many small boutiques and venues offering these via Instagram Live.
 Simply do a search on Instagram or Google to see what you might find.
 You can also purchase your own tarot card reading kit for those looking to take it to the next level!

 This game never gets old!
 And yes, you can still purchase MadLibs online.
 If you’re looking for a last-minute date activity, there’s also an Adult Mad Libs app that’s sure to be tons of fun!

 Involve your family and friends in this one!
 Ask them to put together a scavenger hunt for the two of you and send it an hour before your date.
 That way, it will be a total surprise and you know you’ll have people waiting to hear where you end up!

 If you’re looking for at-home date night ideas that you can get lost in for hours, this one is for you.
 First, call up your relatives and ask them questions about your ancestry to see what knowledge you can gather on your own.
 Then, you can use a resource like Ancestry.com to dig even deeper!

 Do you have a backyard?
 Is the weather starting to warm up where you live?
 If so, we’ve got you covered with number thirty-three of our list of at-home date night ideas!
 DIY your own waterpark in the backyard.
 You can go the easy route with a simple watering hose and tarp, or be a little extra with some of these backyard water games:

 - Wow World of Watersports Giant Backyard Waterslide

-34. Become masters in a foreign language
+34. Become master of a foreign language

 Learning a new language together can be an awesome bonding activity.
 You’ll be able to speak to each other in another language—and we don’t know what’s sexier than that.
 Plus, after we can all travel freely again, this will be incredibly useful for your next international vacation (just make sure you align the language with the destination).